zhon/mockist-style-javascript-tdd-kata/README.md

     });
 };
 ```
-You noticed a test suddenly failed? **I know, I just don't want to fix it now by splitting out the function.
+Thanks for getting rid of 'Martin'; you noticed a different test suddenly failed? **I know, I should fix it by splitting the function.
+I just don't want to do it.
 I will defer it.**
 ```js
 buster.testCase("Ear", {